Connecticut Post: History

 The newspaper was formerly the morning Bridgeport Telegram and evening Bridgeport Post before consolidating into a morning publication.
 The Bridgeport Telegram ran from at least 1908 to 1929 and again from 1938 to 1990.
 Until the mid-1980s the Post was published as an afternoon paper and the Telegram was the morning paper.

-In 1981, a Post wire service editor died at his desk while a Girl Scout troop was touring the newsroom.
+In 1981, a Post wire service editor died at his desk after his head fell into a glue pot, leaving him stuck.
+This occurred while a Girl Scout troop was touring the newsroom.

 In 1986, a young staffer at the Post office dropped his coat with a handgun in it, and accidentally shot a bullet into the ceiling.
 The man had become a drug dealer on the side and was arrested in the lobby for selling cocaine by an undercover police officer working as a janitor at the building.

-In 2017, the Post's offices moved from 410 State St. to 1057 Broad St. The Post had been operating at the State Street location since 1928.
+In 2017, the Post's offices moved from 410 State Street to 1057 Broad Street The Post had been operating at the State Street location since 1928.
 The change in office space was made after deciding to downsize after most of the staff had moved to Hearst Connecticut Media's headquarters in Norwalk, CT.
 Only 20 employees made up of local reporters, editors and photographers work at the new location.

 The Post was formerly owned by Thomson Corporation, a national newspaper chain.
 In 2000, Thomson agreed to sell the Post for $205 million to MediaNews Group, based in Denver, Colorado, which also owned newspapers in Massachusetts and New Hampshire.

-On August 8, 2008 the Hearst Corporation acquired the Connecticut Post (Bridgeport) and www.ConnPost.com, including seven non-daily newspapers, from MediaNews Group, Inc., and assumed management control of three additional daily newspapers in Fairfield County, including The Advocate (Stamford), Greenwich Time (Greenwich), and The News-Times (Danbury), which had been managed for Hearst by MediaNews under a management agreement that began in April 2007.
+On August 8, 2008, the Hearst Corporation acquired the Connecticut Post (Bridgeport) and www.ConnPost.com, including seven non-daily newspapers, from MediaNews Group, Inc., and assumed management control of three additional daily newspapers in Fairfield County, including The Advocate (Stamford), Greenwich Time (Greenwich), and The News-Times (Danbury), which had been managed for Hearst by MediaNews under a management agreement that began in April 2007.
 Overall, the company publishes 24 dailies and 56 weeklies across the country.

 The Hearst Corporation also has ownership in global financial services, cable channels A&E, History, Lifetime and ESPN, television stations, including WCVB-TV in Boston, and over 300 magazines.

 In 2010, the Connecticut Post launched a complete re-design which included a new font and re-designed Connecticut Post header.